10 Best Shared Hosting Providers for 2022

 DreamHost is one of the few providers that don’t increase prices on renewal.
 If you commit for three more years, the cost stays at $2.59/month.

-These are the best shared hosting plans if you’re looking for a long-term bargain.
+These are the most pocket-friendly shared hosting plans if you’re looking for a long-term bargain.

 DreamHost also has a 97-day money-back policy.
 It’s the longest in the business and leaves you more than enough time to test everything out.